 Caregivers whose children had optimal uptake identified community gatherings and home delivery as their preferred methods of SMC administration.
 These were the preferred choices of some caregivers with sub-optimal uptake too.
 Caregivers appreciated the local and family-focused home delivery offered by CHWs.

 READ: Seasonal malaria chemoprevention in an area of extended seasonal transmission on Ashanti, Ghana

 READ: Facilitators and barriers to uptake of an extended seasonal malaria chemoprevention programme in Ghana: a qualitative study of caregivers and community health workers

 WATCH our short film on SMC in Ghana on YouTube

-2: World Health Organisation.
-WHO policy recommendation: Seasonal malaria chemoprevention (SMC) for plasmodium falciparum malaria control in highly seasonal transmission areas of the Sahel sub-region in Africa, 2012.
+- World Health Organization (2012) WHO policy recommendation: Seasonal malaria chemoprevention (SMC) for plasmodium falciparum malaria control in highly seasonal transmission areas of the Sahel sub-region in Africa.
+Geneva, WHO

 - National Malaria Control Program (2010) 2010 Annual Report.
 Accra, NMCP